How to reduce your Corporation Tax

 Salaries are business expenses, which reduce your profit and, in turn, your Corporation Tax.
 So before it’s time to pay tax on your profits, pay yourself!

-A word of caution though.
-Many business owners pay themselves with a mixture of salary and dividends – dividends are drawn from profit, so you need to be able to show you have profits available before issuing dividends.
+Any additional income you take from the business can be done via dividends – dividends are drawn from profit, so you need to be able to show you have profits available before issuing dividends.
 Otherwise, HMRC will most likely reclassify your dividends as salary and you’ll need to pay Income Tax and National Insurance Contributions.

 Check out our article to learn how and why to open a business bank account.